BriteVerify/BriteCode/brite_files.md

 * You must request File API Access to be enabled on your account
 * All files must be UTF-8 Encoded
 * All files must have a header row with at least one column named "email"
-* It is recommended that files should no exceed 500,000 records for performance reasons
+* It is recommended that files should not exceed 500,000 records for performance reasons
 * Files over 500,000 should be broken into chunks before being pushed to BriteFiles

 POSTing a file